-aul Ryan may have fired up the Republican base since Mitt Romney announced Ryan as his running mate, but a new poll suggests that Mitt's veep pick hasn't exactly been a game-changer.
+Paul Ryan may have fired up the Republican base since Mitt Romney announced Ryan as his running mate, but a new poll suggests that Mitt's veep pick hasn't exactly been a game-changer.
 According to a NBC News/Wall Street Journal survey, Obama holds a four-point lead nationally, 48 percent to 44 percent.
 The numbers are nearly unchanged since July, when Obama held a six-point lead.

-- The secrets of happy families
+- The liberation of Barack Obama

 - Diagnosing the Home Alone burglars' injuries: A professional weighs in